Haney retains WBC lightweight belt in decision over Kambosos

 “I take my hat off to him, he’s a true warrior.
 Even though he got disrespectful, I stayed a gentleman,” Haney said.
 “A lot of these so-called champions wouldn’t give me my shot, but George has.”

-Kambosos, 28, held the WBO, WBA, and IBF lightweight titles heading into the fight.
-Those now belong to Haney.
+Kambosos, 28, held the WBO, WBA, and IBF lightweight titles heading into the fight, and those now belong to Haney.

 Kambosos’ unbeaten pro career record has ended — he’s 20-1 with 10 KOs.
 Kambosos won all three of his world titles when he beat Teofimo Lopez in 2019.